Request for Proposals

 Applicants must demonstrate the following qualifications and qualities:

 ● Ability to work collaboratively with students, sponsors, community stakeholders, other design professionals, and staff

 ● Ability to understand a locale’s sense of place, and design in a context-sensitive manner

-Demonstrated successful creative, innovative, and effective approach in comparable projects
+● Demonstrate successful creative, innovative, and effective approach in comparable projects

 ● Excellent communication skills

 ● Proven mastery or skill in at least one artistic medium

-Request for Proposals Issued March 12, 2018
+Request for Proposals Issued August 30, 2019

 Deadline for Artist submittals September 27, 2019

-Bus Stop Project Art Session with MRSC students April 5, 2018 (8:30am-12pm)
+Bus Stop Project Art Vision Session with students TBD (Fall 2019)

 Artist’s Design Options Submission TBD (Fall 2019)

 ~~~~~~~~~~~ S U B M I S S I O N R E Q U I R E M E N T S ~~~~~~~~~~~

-Please provide 10 digital images of past work in a PowerPoint presentation with images in priority order of desired presentation.
+3. Digital Images of Past Work: Please provide minimum 10 digital images of past work in a PowerPoint presentation with images in priority order of desired presentation.
 Images within the PowerPoint should have maximum dimensions of 800 x 600 pixels and minimum dimensions of 720 x 480 pixels.
-Each PowerPoint slide must include (at minimum) the artist’s name, title of the work, medium and size.
-Additional information, if applicable, could include site, commissioning person or agency, and budget.
+Each PowerPoint slide must include the artist’s name, title of the work, medium and size.
+Additional information, if applicable, could include site, or commissioning person.
 Installations or 3-dimensional work may be illustrated by multiple images.
 Please keep formatting minimal.
 Please keep total size for the PowerPoint presentation under 2 MB.
 If digital in any other format, please contact Diana Einstein at MSC for instructions on how to submit your material (see contact information below).

-~~~~~~~~~~~ I M P O R T A N T I N S T R U C T I O N S ~~~~~~~~~~~
+~~~~~~~~~~~ I M P O R T A N T S U B M I S S I O N I N S T R U C T I O N S ~~~~~~~~~~~

 ● Please submit all materials via email to email@example.com.
 Do not use physical copies to submit your application materials in notebooks or binders.

-● Applications received after 8:00 p.m., Sunday, March 25, 2018, will not be considered.
+● Applications received after 6:00 p.m., Friday September 27 will not be considered.